xingyingwang/smart_contracts/week-3-tutorial.md

 ### 3.1:

-Compute the following two prpblems below by hand, and write out the value in the stack at each step.
+Compute the following two problems below by hand, and write out the value in the stack at each step.

 Here is an example for: 4 2 op_mul